Coffee grown where the forest still stands

 Meet Yo:

 This work is rooted in long-term relationship.
-Yo was born and raised in these mountains and has spent years guiding visitors, cultivating coffee, and stewarding forest land.
+Yo was born and raised in these mountains and has spent years guiding visitors, cultivating coffee, and tending forest land.

 Wild Nomad Elephant Commons exists because of this partnership, built on trust, shared values, and stewardship of these mountains.